Logo

 Menaggio

 Menaggio is on the western shore of the lake.
-This beautiful town combines its natural beauty with recreational activities to offer an exhilarating time away from city life.
+This beautiful town combines natural beauty with recreational activities to offer an exhilarating time away from city life.

-To ensure the available mouthwatering Italian cuisine doesn't stick to your midsection, golf lovers should visit the Menaggio & Cadenabbia Golf Club, the second-oldest golf club in the country.
+Golf lovers should visit the Menaggio & Cadenabbia Golf Club, the second-oldest golf club in the country.
 Founded in the early 20th century, the 18-hole gold course offers charming views of the city and the lake.

 Lugano